 - Cons: Overuse of alcohol-based toners can cause irritation.

 Step 4: Antioxidant serum

 - What is it?
 Serums contain a high concentration of certain ingredients.
-An antioxidant-based one will protect skin against damage caused by unstable molecules known as free radicals.
+An antioxidant-based serum will protect skin against damage caused by unstable molecules known as free radicals.
 Vitamins C and E are common antioxidants used to improve texture and firmness.
 Others to look out for include green tea, resveratrol, and caffeine.